Galesphyrus: History

 Robert Broom first described Galesphyrus capensis in 1914 based on SAM-PK-2758, a natural mould of a partial articulated skeleton.
 He identified it as a probable 'dromasaurian' member of the Therapsida—the broader clade containing mammals.
 About ten years later, he revised this classification after noticing reptilian features of the foot, preferring an 'eosuchian' identity.
 In 1976, Robert L. Carroll redescribed the taxon as a member of the Younginidae, also referring BP/1/4286, an additional mold of a partial skeleton with a fragmentary skull, to it.
 Discussing the relationships of early reptiles in 1985, Michael J. Benton identified characters supporting Galesphyrus in an indeterminate position within Neodiapsida but outside of the reptile crown group.

-In 2025 Valentin Buffa and colleagues published a thorough redescription of Galesphyrus, determining it likely belongs to the clade Parapleurota, outside of Neodiapsida.
-They further noted anatomical differences between BP/1/4286 and the holotype, thus restricting Galesphyrus to the holotype, SAM-PK-2758.
+In 2025, Valentin Buffa and colleagues published a thorough redescription of Galesphyrus, determining it likely belongs to the clade Parapleurota, outside of Neodiapsida.
+They further noted anatomical differences between BP/1/4286 and the holotype, SAM-PK-2758, thus restricting Galesphyrus to the latter specimen.

 The Galesphyrus holotype likely derives from Oorlogs Poort 85 Farm, a locality in Joe Gqabi District Municipality of Eastern Cape Province in South Africa, although the exact discovery location was not documented carefully and is now unknown.
 Outcrops near Oorlogs Poort 85 Farm belong to a range of biozones, spanning the Endothiodon, Cistecephalus, and Daptocephalus assemblage zones, with the Tapinocephalus Assemblage Zone being exposed nearby.
 As such, the temporal range of Galesphyrus can only be restricted to the late Capitanian through early Changhsingian ages of the middle to upper Permian period.